Coronavirus and Your Eye Health: What You Need to Know

 - Bloodshot eyes

-Eye conditions needing medical care
+Eye conditions that require medical care

 If you have a chronic eye condition, take medicine as prescribed, and follow your doctor’s instructions.
 Bascom Palmer is contacting patients who have an upcoming appointment scheduled.
 If you have any eye health concerns, call before scheduling a follow-up visit.